zorakDev/random-movie-whisper/README.md

 pick a random movie with some filters https://zorakdev.github.io/random-movie-whisper/#/

-//this is the flutter web build deploy, not the soure code
+//this is the flutter web app build deploy, not the soure code

 /*

 "Random Movie Whisper"
- is a fun and easy-to-use app that helps users discover new movies to watch.
+ is a fun and easy-to-use web app that helps users discover new movies to watch.
 With a simple tap, generates a random movie suggestion based on their preferred genre, rating, and release year.